 Recent X.org versions have already available this keyboard layout as a

-the “es(dvorak)” keyboard layout just like any other one.
-In
+possible to choose the “es(dvorak)” keyboard layout just like any

-can select the “dvorak” variant from the “es” keyboard
+instance, one can select the “dvorak” variant from the

 For distributions that do not yet include this variant, it is enough to add